1. Home

 Since 2020, wholesale Brent crude oil was trading for around $40 a barrel (in April that year it even briefly dropped below $20 a barrel).
 Prices have increased since then, partly driven by factors like the end of the pandemic (massive increases in demand in a short space of time) and Russia's invasion of Ukraine.

-In 2022, prices briefly crept up beyond $120 a barrel ($123 in May), higher than any point since 2014.
+In 2022, prices briefly increased beyond $120 a barrel ($123 in May), higher than any point since 2014.
 Prices have fallen since then, but as of the 4th June 2024, the price per barrel is $77.52 - almost double the price compared to the same point in 2020.

 For the regular motoring population, fuel retailers are hugely important.
 Competition between the 'big four' supermarkets Asda, Tesco, Morrisons and Sainsbury's has helped to reduce prices in the past – when one supermarket giant cuts their fuel prices others often follow.
+The price of petrol in UK supermarkets is largely dependent on the international price.

 In 2023, fuel retailers were heavily criticised for not cutting the cost of fuel at the pumps when the price of oil dropped.